×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Puerto Viejo involves several steps.
 First, you need to determine your budget and what type of accommodation you're looking for.
 This could range from a small apartment to a larger house or villa.
 Next, you should research the different neighborhoods in Puerto Viejo to find one that suits your lifestyle and preferences.
 Some areas might be closer to the beach, while others might be closer to the town center with shops and restaurants.
 Once you have an idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Puerto Viejo, such as Airbnb, Booking.com, and local real estate websites.
 You can also contact local real estate agents who can help you find a place to live.
 They will have a good knowledge of the local market and can help you navigate the process.
 Another option is to visit Puerto Viejo and look for rentals in person.
 This can be a good way to get a feel for the different neighborhoods and see potential homes in person.
 When you find a place you're interested in, make sure to ask about the terms of the lease, what's included in the rent, and any other questions you might have.
 Finally, before signing a lease, it's a good idea to have it reviewed by a local lawyer to ensure that everything is in order.
-Remember, finding a place to live can take time, so it's important to be patient and not rush the process," commented one expat who made the move to Puerto Viejo.
+Remember, finding a place to live can take time, so it's important to be patient and not rush the process," said one expat in Puerto Viejo.

 What is a typical expat home or apartment like in Puerto Viejo?

 "A typical expat home or apartment in Puerto Viejo, often reflects the tropical and relaxed lifestyle of the area.
 These homes are usually designed to blend in with the natural surroundings, with large windows and open spaces to allow for plenty of natural light and air circulation.
 Many homes are built with local materials such as teak wood and bamboo, and feature high ceilings, tiled floors, and spacious patios or balconies.
 The homes often have two or three bedrooms, a living room, a fully equipped kitchen, and one or two bathrooms.
 Some homes may also have a separate guest house or a small pool.
 The interiors are typically decorated in a casual, beachy style, with comfortable furniture, bright colors, and tropical plants.
 Most expat homes in Puerto Viejo are located within walking distance to the beach, and many have beautiful views of the ocean or the jungle.
 They are usually situated in safe, friendly neighborhoods, close to local amenities such as shops, restaurants, and schools.
 Despite the rustic, laid-back vibe, many homes in Puerto Viejo are equipped with modern amenities such as Wi-Fi, air conditioning, and hot water.
 Some may also have a laundry room, a garage, or a garden.
 In terms of cost, expat homes in Puerto Viejo can vary greatly, depending on factors such as location, size, and amenities.
-However, in general, the cost of living in Puerto Viejo is considered to be lower than in many other parts of Costa Rica, making it an attractive option for many expats," said one expat in Puerto Viejo.
+However, in general, the cost of living in Puerto Viejo is considered to be lower than in many other parts of Costa Rica, making it an attractive option for many expats," wrote a member in Puerto Viejo.

 What is the average cost of housing in Puerto Viejo?